george-hawkins/basic-gfm-jekyll/README.md

 ## Creating a copy

-To use this repository as a basis for your own you need to create an empty repository, let's call it "my-pages", on GitHub and then duplicate "basic-gfm-jekyll" like so:
+To use this repository as a basis for your own you need to create an empty repository on GitHub, let's call it "my-pages", and then duplicate "basic-gfm-jekyll" like so:

 ```bash
 $ git clone --bare git@github.com:george-hawkins/basic-gfm-jekyll.git